theheking/intro-to-r/content/6_datavisualisation.md

 ```
 ![](../img/ggplot_1.png)

 The problem is that the labels on the x-axis are quite hard to read.
-To change this we need to add an additional theme layer.
-The ggplot2 `theme` system handles non-data plot infomation such as:
+To change this, we need to add a theme layer.
+The ggplot2 `theme` system handles non-data plot information such as:

 *   Axis labels
 *   Plot background
 *   Facet label background
 *   Legend appearance

-There are built-in themes we can use, or we can adjust specific elements.
+We have built-in themes to use, or we can adjust specific elements.

-For our figure we will change the x-axis labels to be plotted on a 45 degree angle with a small horizontal shift to avoid overlap.
+For our figure, we will change the x-axis labels to be plotted on a 45-degree angle with a small horizontal shift to avoid overlap.

 We will also add some additional aesthetics by assigning them to other variables in our dataframe.

-_For example, the color of the points will reflect the number of generations and the shape will reflect citrate mutant status._ The size of the points can be adjusted within the `geom_point` but does not need to be included in `aes()` since the value is not assigned to a variable.
+_For example, the colour of the points will reflect the number of generations and the shape will reflect citrate mutant status._ The size of the points can be adjusted within the `geom_point` but does not need to be included in `aes()` since the value is not assigned to a variable.
 ```
     ggplot(metadata) +
       geom_point(aes(x = sample, y= genome_size, color = generation, shape = cit), size = rel(3.0)) +